 Please note!
 Supplements are based on your annual income.
 If your income increases due to retirement or savings, your supplement may decrease or expire.

 - You can smartly apply the payroll tax credit.
 Do you have multiple retirement benefits?
-If so, apply the wage tax credit only to your highest income to avoid paying too little tax.
+Then it is usually advisable to apply the wage tax credit only to your highest income to avoid paying too little tax.
 You can check this through your tax return;

 - IBM offers group discounts.
 Ask your former employer about this;